 • details of the origin of their data if it was not collected from them.

 A Subject Access Request (SAR) is a request for personal information that the Parish Council may hold about an individual.
 If an individual wishes to exercise their subject access right, the request must be made in writing.
 The purpose of a SAR is to make individuals aware of and allow them to verify the lawfulness of processing their personal data.
 Under the GDPR and the current Data Protection Act (DPA), individuals have the right to obtain confirmation as to whether personal data is being processed.
-To view Kersey Parish Council’s Subject Access Request Policy please click here.
+To view Kersey Parish Council's Subject Access Request Policy please go to our Policies and Procedures web page.

 For details of all policies relevant to Kersey Parish Council as a local government authority please go the to the Parish Council page on the website and then select the Policies and Procedures sub-page.